imagej/imagej.github.io/_pages/plugins/bigwarp.md

 ### Navigation and Visualization

-Bigwarp inherits many image [navigation](/plugins/bdv#basic-navigation), [visualization](/plugins/bdv#adjusting-brightness-and-color), and [grouping](/plugins/bdv#grouping-sources) features with BigDataViewer, the details of which can be found on the [BigDataViewer](/plugins/bdv) page or on the help page.
+BigWarp inherits many image [navigation](/plugins/bdv#basic-navigation), [visualization](/plugins/bdv#adjusting-brightness-and-color), and [grouping](/plugins/bdv#grouping-sources) features with BigDataViewer, the details of which can be found on the [BigDataViewer](/plugins/bdv) page or on the help page.
 BigWarp specific features are documented below.

 The following table shows the available navigation commands using the mouse: